 Bali apparently is not just an island of Gods, it’s also an island of waterfalls.
-At the town of Buleleng for example, dozens of waterfalls tucked in every corner of its mountainous terrain.
-The most popular are the Gitgit, Sekumpul, and Campuhan Waterfall.
-Banyumala Waterfall is a newcomer.
+At Singaraja for example, dozens of waterfalls tucked in every corner of its mountainous terrain.
+The most popular ones, in the same area of Lovina, are Gitgit and Sekumpul.
+Banyumala Waterfall is just a newcomer.

 Opened only in 2015, the waterfall wants to steal tourist’s attention with its unique streams of water.
-Locals call the waterfall a twin waterfall, but in reality, there are more than just two streams of water falling down the cliff.
-Banyumala waterfall is 20 m high.
+Locals call the waterfall a twin waterfall.
+But in reality, there are more than just two streams of water falling down the cliff from 20 meters high.

 Trekking To Banyumala Waterfall

 Hiking to the waterfall starts even before visitors buying the ticket.
-From the parking lot, it is around 500 m walk to the ticket counter.
+From the parking lot, it is around a 500 m walk to the ticket counter.
 The road toward the waterfall is close to villagers’ plantations.
-If visitors coming during the harvest season, smells of vanilla and cloves, the local specialties, will fill the air.
+During the harvest season, the smells of vanilla and cloves, the local specialties, will fill the air.

 After buying the ticket, that’s when the tougher trek awaits.
 Prepare to descend down the small path composed largely of dried red mud.
 There are steep slippery stairs at some spots, so grab the wooden handrail for safety.

-The trek is around 20 to 30 minutes, depending on one’s fitness.
-The journey goes through the dense and lush tropical jungle, so make sure to enjoy the scenery along the way.
+From the parking lot, it will take around 20 minutes slow walk to get to the waterfall.
+The journey goes through a dense and lush tropical jungle, so make sure to enjoy the scenery along the way.

 Not A Twin, But A Multiple Waterfall